UPDATED 19:46 EDT / JULY 03 2024

 The data suggests that China might have a substantial lead over the U.S. in the generative AI development industry, but it doesn’t tell the whole story, experts said.

-Nestor Maslej, a research manager at Stanford University’s Institute for Human-Centered Artificial Intelligence, told the Associated Press that the number of patents is only one part of the narrative.
+Nestor Maslej, a research manager at Stanford University’s Institute for Human-Centered Artificial Intelligence, agreed with that assessment, telling the Associated Press that it’s necessary to look at the actual innovations, rather than the number of patents.

 “When you look at AI vibrancy, a very important question is who’s releasing the best models, where are those models coming from and, at least by that metric, it seems like the United States is really far ahead,” Maslej said.